Unleash the Artist Within: Empowering Seniors Through Creative Expression

 My Research - Understanding Fine Motor Skill Decline in Geriatric Community

-As we age, our fine motor skills—the precise movements of our hands and fingers—naturally degrade, impacting daily tasks like writing or dressing.
-This decline is due to factors such as muscle weakness and loss, with hand strength potentially decreasing by 25% by age 65.
-Additionally, changes in the nervous system lead to slower movements, reduced dexterity, and coordination challenges, making precise actions difficult.
+As we age, our fine motor skills (the precise movements of our upper extremities) naturally degrade, impacting daily tasks like writing or dressing.
+This decline is due to factors such as muscle weakness and loss, joint stiffness and lowered hand strength.
+Additionally, changes in the nervous system lead to slower movements, reduced dexterity, and coordination challenges, making detailed actions difficult.

-My research is on understanding how to slow the decline of motor skills and enhance senior citizens' lives.
+My research focuses on understanding how to slow the decline of motor skills and enhance the lives of senior citizens, through learning the relation

 Pioneering "The Art of Adaptation" Manual for Senior Citizens